-Studies have shown that as we age our posture changes, shifting our center of gravity and affecting our overall balance.
+Studies show that as we age our posture changes, shifting our center of gravity and affecting our overall balance.
 Poor posture and balance leads to higher risk of falls and impaired mobility.
 Simple posture-strengthening water aerobics exercises are a great way to improve core strength and stability.
 Check out these easy, yet effective, exercises below.
 You’re never too old – or too young – to improve balance, posture and core strength.

 Exercise #1: Underwater Surfing